Want to invest in a profitable, reliable, recession-proof business with a incredibly high success rate (95%) where machines do most of the work?

 Perhaps the most important element of running an absentee business is making sure you have someone (not you!) do the tasks that the machines can’t do.

-That includes restocking inventory, collecting coins (if you are not on a cashless system), emptying and filling change machines, cleaning the facility, etc.
+That includes restocking inventory (like detergents packs, etc.), collecting coins (if you are not on a cashless system), emptying and filling change machines, cleaning the facility, etc.

 If you are running a laundromat that is manned (i.e., has someone on-site), then you obviously will have some employees.
 Even if you are running an unmanned laundromat, you will still need someone to do the tasks outlined above.